Asap7772/PTR/README.md

 The `jax_tpu.yml` file is located in the root directory of this repository.

 ## Public Datasets
-You can find the datasets that were used for this paper [here](https://bit.ly/PTR_ICLR).
+You can find the datasets that were used for this paper [here](https://sites.google.com/view/ptr-robotlearning).

+## Acknowledgements
+Our repostiory is based off of the [JAX RL2](https://github.com/ikostrikov/jaxrl2) repository.
+We thank the authors for making their code public.
+We utilized on a earlier private version of the repository for our experiments.
+We have made the necessary changes to make it compatible with the latest version of the repository.